CS-Aditya-Rawat/React-and-redux/README.md

+# Explanation on medium

+Open [https://medium.com/@CS-Aditya-Rawat/learn-react-and-redux-with-a-project-2021-f13b1404fdad](article) this to know more.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).